Please fill out this form to download the document.

 To date, wildfire outputs are still poorly represented in emission inventories.

 The overarching objectives of FIREX-AQ are to:

-Cimel provides a CE376 micro-LiDAR as well as its network of CE318-T photometers through AERONET.
-These solutions will provide detailed measurements of aerosols emitted from wildfires and agricultural fires to address science topics and evaluate impacts on local and regional air quality, and how satellite data can be used to estimate emissions more accurately.
+For this purpose, CIMEL provided CE376 micro-LiDARs as well as its network of CE318-T photometers through AERONET.
+These solutions allowed detailed measurements of aerosols emitted from wildfires and agricultural fires to address science topics and evaluate impacts on local and regional air quality, and how satellite data can be used to estimate emissions more accurately.